Which sports have resumed and when will the rest follow?

 England’s delayed three-Test series against the West Indies is being played, amid strictly regulated and ‘bio-secure’ environments.
 Ireland will then play three one-day internationals in England between July 30 and August 4, before Pakistan provide Test and ODI opposition in August and September.

-County cricket was given the go-ahead to start on August 1 by the England and Wales Cricket Board and the 18 first-class counties are to debate the structure of the domestic season at a meeting early next month.
+County cricket was given the go-ahead to start on August 1 by the England and Wales Cricket Board.

 Rugby union